ganymedej3/project-bennu/README.md

 Visual Verification: Automated visual state verification assists in confirming UI correctness.
 Extensible Architecture: Easily integrate new modules or testing strategies as your application evolves.

+> **Note:** Containerization (Docker implementation), Selector Engine, Visual Verifier are parts of the project that are not fully built/tested.
+Those are features are not essential to demonstrate/execute the key features detailed below.

 # Architecture
 ![Architecture Diagram](arch.png)